hapax/hapax.github.io/research.md

 #### Technical notes

 - [*MIP\* = RE*](assets/mipre.pdf) (2020).
 Consulting entangled
-  provers makes you a god.
-[This (big) result](https://arxiv.org/abs/2001.04383) in complexity theory also tells us something deep about the structure of entanglement and disproves a major conjecture in operator algebra theory.
-Notes for a group talk. <!--, showing that entangled provers can convince you of almost anything.-->
+  provers makes you a god, in the sense that they can quickly and reliably convince you of "yes" answers to, e.g. the Halting Problem.
+In turn, this tells us something deep about the nature of entanglement and operator algebras.
+  Notes on [this (big) result](https://arxiv.org/abs/2001.04383) for a group talk. <!--, showing that entangled provers can convince you of almost anything.-->
 - [*Sphere packing and the modular bootstrap*](assets/sphere-packing.pdf) (2019).
 Surprisingly, throwing balls in a box can tell you about the lightest black holes in certain theories of quantum gravity.
 The